-- Does there appear to be a relationship between the two variables?
+- Does there appear to be a relationship between the two variables mapped?
 If so, is the relationship positive of negative?
 For example, are the countries with the highest rates of one variable the same countries with the highest rates of the other variable?
-If so, then the relationship is positive.
-If the countries with the highest rate of one variable also have the lowest rates in another, then the relationship is negative.
+If yes, the relationship is positive.
+If not, the relationship is negative.

 - Discuss whether the factors that contribute to the patterns in one variable affect the patterns in another.

 This activity was adapted from exercises submitted by Eugene J. Kinerney of the University of the District of Columbia and Basheer K. Nijim of the University of Northern Iowa.
 The lesson plan was updated in 2020 by Nancy Matuszak, Population Reference Bureau.